jaydenaung/CloudGuard-Scripts/HowTo/CGI-VMSS-custom-image.md

 # How to configure VMSS to spin up CGI gateways from a specific image

 This tutorial explains how to configure CloudGuard VMSS to spin up new gateways from a particular CGI image (with a particular jhf installed) instead of the “latest version” which is by default.
+Typically, VMSS is configured to use the CGI image tagged as "latest", which is changing all the time as Check Point updates and releases new CGI images every now and then.

+In this tutorial we will update an existing VMSS configuration to use a specific image version to spin up new VMs.

 1. Execute the following on command line and check the image version of existing VMSS.